 4.1.
-Description of first aid measures
+Descri ption of first aid measures

-Eye Contact If this product comes in contact with eyes: Wash out immediately with water If irritation continues, seek medical attention.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: Flush skin and hair with running water (and soap if available).
-Seek medical attention in event of irritation.
-Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
-Other measures are usually unnecessary.
-Ingestion Immediately give a glass of water.
-First aid is not generally required.
-If in doubt, contact a Poisons Information Centre or a doctor.
+4. I. Description of first aid mea isures Eye Contact If this product comes in contact with the eyes: - Wash out immediately with water. - If irritation continues seek medical attention - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin contact occurs: - Immediately remove all contaminated clothing, including footwear. - Flush skin and hair with running water (and soap of available) - Seek medical attention in event of irritation.
+Inhalation - If fumes or combustion products are inhaled remove from contaminated area Other measures are usually unnecessary Ingestion Immediately give a glass of water First aid is not generally required.
+If in doubt contact a POISON INFORMATION CENTER or a doctor